About The Organization

 - Comprehensive Health Insurance: Health benefits plus dental, vision, and affordable family coverage.

 - Paid Time Off: 10 days of vacation, 8 sick days, 2 weeks off at the end of December, and 8 holidays each year.

 - Paid Parental Leave: New parents get this time to spend with their family - 10 weeks if you've been here a year or more.

 - Life insurance

 - Cell Phone Reimbursement Benefits: We have two reimbursement options.

 - Wellness Stipend: Up to $50/month reimbursement for spending on physical and mental health needs.

 Equal Opportunity Employer

-At WEPOWER, we don’t just accept difference — we celebrate it, we support it, and we thrive on it for the benefit of our team, our programs, and our community.
+At WEPOWER, we don’t just accept differences — we celebrate it, we support it, and we thrive on it for the benefit of our team, our programs, and our community.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, gender identity or expression, sexual orientation, national origin, ancestry, age, disability, veteran status, political affiliation or belief, or genetic information.

-This position description is not designed to cover or contain a comprehensive listing of activities, duties, or responsibilities that are required of the employee.
+This position description is not designed to cover or contain a comprehensive listing of activities, duties or responsibilities that are required of the employee.
 Other duties, responsibilities, and activities may change or be assigned at any time with or without notice.